 Choose Your Venue Early

 Hopefully you’ve got this covered already.
-Top venues are booked months (sometimes over a year) in advance.
-This is especially true on major holiday weekends like December 12th and 13th.
+Top venues are booked many months (sometimes over a year) in advance.
+This is especially true on the first and second weekends in December.

 Going Late into the Night?
 Consider a Food Truck.

 Food trucks are ALWAYS a hit with late-night revelers.
 Families love In-N-Out food trucks.
 Have a more “sophisticated” crowd?
-LA has tons of gourmet trucks with high-end offerings.
-Here’s 8 of the best.
+Here’s the best trucks in LA.
+Every city has it’s favorites!

 In-Office Party?
 Get Help Decorating.

 Co-workers are a fantastic source of inspiration!
 They’ll add some creative input, and you’ll save lots of time!
 This goes for house-parties, too. :-)

 Many hotels and restaurants have valet, but if you’re hosting your event elsewhere, and you have more than 50 guests, look into valet companies.
 I’ve never met anyone who loves a long walk to the car at midnight in high-heels.